Guardian's Crusade: Development

 Guardian's Crusade was developed by Tamsoft and was originally released in Japan on September 23, 1998, under the title Knight and Baby.
-The game picked up for publication outside Japan by Activision shortly after its launch.
-Originally titled Guardian Legends, the localized version was eventually changed to Guardian's Crusade because of a similarly named game published by Brøderbund.
+The game was picked up for publication outside Japan by Activision shortly after its launch.
+Originally titled Guardian Legends, the localized version was eventually changed to Guardian's Crusade because of a similarly named game published by Broderbund.

-According to the game's producer and associate producer, very few changes were made between the Japanese and North American versions of the game.
+According to the game's producer and associate producer at Activision, Mika Hayashi and Lars Batista respectively, very few changes were made between the Japanese and North American versions of the game.
 These differences are mostly found in the intro and title screens, including different music for the opening cinema.
-One prominent removal includes a Living Toy called "Rust Bucket".
-This toy cast a spell called "Russian Roulette", in which he pointed a gun randomly at one of any of the characters in the battle, then fired.
-These changes are not present in the European release.
 The creators took particular pride in the game's Japanese writing and its transition to its English counterpart.
 "When games are generally translated, the feeling and true meaning of the text in its original form gets lost very easily.
 We did not want that to happen in Guardian's Crusade," explained the producers.
 "The original spirit of the story and the humor was kept intact, and since this is not something that is easy to achieve, we are very proud of this accomplishment."

 Reception

 The game received favorable reviews according to the review aggregation website GameRankings.
 Next Generation said, "Considering the competition from more well-known RPG brand names, Activision has done a fine job with Guardian's Crusade by giving the title charm and polish."
+Esque of RPGFan wrote that it is a "well above average RPG", "extremely true to its roots while giving us some very fresh twists", but that it is "on the easy side".
+Praise was also given to the graphics, calling the textures in the game world "some of the cleanest I've seen on the PlayStation".

+IGN's Francesca Reyes thought that the character designs were "incredibly unique" and "highly stylized throughout".
+She also gave praise to the breeding tactics, and concluded that Guardian's Crusade is "involving, entertaining, and beautiful".
+Andrew Vestal of GameSpot called it "charming, sweet and unpretentious", but anyone who expects an "epic confrontation between the forces of good and evil" would be disappointed.
+Praise was given to the Living Toys feature.

 In Japan, Famitsu gave it a score of 27 out of 40.